Richard Eve

-Richard Eve FRGS (6 December 1831-7 July 1900) was a solicitor and notary in Aldershot in Hampshire in the 19th century and a prominent Freemason who was the Grand Treasurer of the United Grand Lodge of England in 1889, and the Chairman of the Royal Masonic School for Boys.
-He defended Ahmed ‘Urabi (Arabi Pascha) in Cairo when he was tried by the restored Khedivate on 3 December 1882 following the ‘Urabi Revolt which had led to the Anglo-Egyptian War.
+Richard Eve (6 December 1831 – 7 July 1900) was an English solicitor and notary in Aldershot in Hampshire in the 19th century and a prominent Freemason who was the Grand Treasurer of the United Grand Lodge of England in 1889, and the Chairman of the Royal Masonic School for Boys.
+He defended Ahmed 'Urabi (Arabi Pascha) in Cairo when he was tried by the restored Khedivate on 3 December 1882 following the 'Urabi Revolt which had led to the Anglo-Egyptian War.